ibm-cloud-docs/solution-tutorials/cloud-e2e-security-inprogress.md

 {{site.data.keyword.containershort_notm}} provides an environment to deploy highly available apps in Docker containers that run in Kubernetes clusters.

-Skip this section if you have an existing cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is expected to be named **secure-file-storage-cluster**, simply substitute with the name of your cluster.
+Skip this section if you have an existing cluster you want to reuse with this tutorial, throughout the remainder of this tutorial the cluster name is referenced as **secure-file-storage-cluster**, simply substitute with the name of your cluster.
 {: tip}

-A minimal cluster with 1 zone, 1 worker node and smallest available **Flavor** is sufficient for this tutorial.
+A minimal cluster with one (1) zone, one (1) worker node and the smallest available size (**Flavor**) is sufficient for this tutorial.
   - Set the cluster name to **secure-file-storage-cluster**.
   - For Kubernetes on VPC infrastructure, you are required to create a VPC and subnet(s) prior to creating the Kubernetes cluster.
 You may follow the instructions provided under the [Creating a standard VPC Gen 1 compute cluster in the console](https://{DomainName}/docs/containers?topic=containers-clusters#clusters_vpc_ui).
     - Make sure to attach a Public Gateway for each of the subnet that you create as it is required for App ID.